tweag/python-monorepo-example/content/blog/2017-08-24-linear-types-packed-data.md

 is readily available.
 But there is a problem: we have no way to know where the right subtree starts in the array, so we can't just jump to it.
-The only way we will be able to access subtrees is by doing left-to-right traversals, the pinacle of cache-friendliness.
+The only way we will be able to access subtrees is by doing left-to-right traversals, the pinnacle of cache-friendliness.

 If this all starts to sound a little crazy.
 It's probably because it kind of is. **It is very tricky to program with such a data